 Valerian root is an herb that can be used as treatment for insomnia.
 Do not take valerian with alcohol.
-It is important to consult your physician before taking these or any other homeopathic or herbal remedy.
+It is important to consult your physician before taking these or any other herbal remedy.

 Sleep medications are not recommended for children.

 Breus, Michael J. "How Long Does Jet Lag Last?"
 WebMD.com.
 Dec.
 14, 2010. <http://answers.webmd.com/answers/1195390/How-long-does-jet-lag-last>.

 Cirelli, Chiara.
 "Definition and Consequences of Sleep Deprivation."
 UpToDate.com.
 Feb.
 12, 2015. <http://www.uptodate.com/contents/definition-and-consequences-of-sleep-deprivation?source=search_result&search=jet+lag+stroke&selectedTitle=1~150>.

 Herxheimer, Andrew.
 "Jet Lag."
 UpToDate.com.
 Apr.
 16, 2014. <http://www.uptodate.com/contents/jet-lag>.

 Herxheimer, A., and K.J.
 Petrie.
 "Melatonin for the Prevention and Treatment of Jet Lag."
 Cochrane Database Syst.
 Rev. 2 (2002). <http://www.ncbi.nlm.nih.gov/pubmed/12076414>.